1. BigRentz

 Energy Statistics

 Energy infrastructure generates, transmits and distributes power.
-Here is a breakdown of how different forms of energy compare in terms of the percentage of overall energy infrastructure.
+Here is a breakdown of how much we use different forms of energy, according to the U.S. Energy Information Administration:

 Utilities across the country are taking steps to incorporate renewable sources and respond more proactively to climate change by making the grid more resilient.
 This is good news because an additional $338 billion needs to be spent by 2039 to ensure a reliable grid, ASCE estimates.